khosrow/metpx/columbo/README.txt

 Welcome in Columbo's World
 ===========================

-This software is divised in three pieces:
+This software has three components:

-ColumboCrimeScene (CCS): This piece of software runs on the machines (backends) on which we want to collect information.
+ColumboCrimeScene (CCS): runs on the machines (backends) where we want to collect information.
-ColumboInvestigationRoom (CIR): This piece of software analyses information coming from CCS and produce results.
+ColumboInvestigationRoom (CIR): analyses information coming from CCS and produces results.
-ColumboShow(CS): This piece of software presents the results.
+ColumboShow(CS): presents the results.

 Informations on how to install this software are in INSTALL.txt (only in French, badly formatted an presented in special context).
 Informations in English will be published soon ...